wagtail/wagtail/docs/advanced_topics/icons.md

 -   Set the `id="icon-<name>"` attribute, icons are referenced by this name
 -   Set the `xmlns="http://www.w3.org/2000/svg"` attribute
 -   Set the `viewBox="..."` attribute
--   Include license information, if applicable.
+-   Include license / source information in a `<!--! -->` HTML comment, if applicable.

-Set `<path fill="currentColor"` to give the icon the current color.
+Set `fill="currentColor"` or remove `fill` attributes so the icon color changes according to usage.

 Add the icon with the `register_icons` hook.